1 9 9 1 (UK)

 6 x 25 minute episodes

-The main character in Dark Season is Marcie Hatter (Victoria Lambert), an idiosyncratic, cynical and bossy 14-year-old who carries a lacrosse stick in her bag, notices the smallest detail, and acts twenty years older than her age.
+The main character in Dark Season is Marcie Hatter (Victoria Lambert), an idiosyncratic, cynical and bossy 14-year-old who carries a lacrosse stick in her bag, notices the smallest details, and acts twenty years older than her age.

-Attempting to keep up with her are schoolfriends Thomas (Ben Chandler) and Reet (a young Kate Winslet, five years before her first Oscar nomination) and teacher Miss Maitland (Brigit Forsyth).
+Attempting to keep up with her are fifth-form schoolfriends Thomas (Ben Chandler) and Reet (a young Kate Winslet, five years before her first Oscar nomination) and teacher Miss Maitland (Brigit Forsyth).